ericyd/gdrive-copy/README.md

 # Project maintenance

-This project is no longer being actively developed.
+This project is not updated very frequently.
 I will try to keep it updated to remain functional with any changes to the Drive API, but I have a limited amount of time and other projects which I would like to focus on.